 Director, Nutrition in Medicine Research Group

-Associate Professor Anitra Carr's research speciality is the role of vitamin C in human health and disease.
-Associate Professor Carr has a background in biochemistry and biomedical research and now carries out translational ‘bench-to-bedside’ studies.
-She is currently running both observational and interventional studies investigating the bioavailability and health effects of vitamin C. She is particularly interested in the role of vitamin C in the prevention and treatment of acute and chronic diseases such as cancer and severe infection.
+Associate Professor Anitra Carr's area of research expertise is the role of vitamin C in human health and disease.
+Associate Professor Carr has a background in biomedical research and carries out translational ‘bench-to-bedside’ studies.
+She is currently running both observational and interventional studies investigating the requirements for vitamin C in different disorders and the potential health effects of both oral and intravenous vitamin C. She is particularly interested in the role of vitamin C in the prevention and treatment of acute and chronic conditions such as severe infection, cancer and metabolic disorders.

 Vitamin C bioavailability and health effects; recommended dietary intakes; fatigue and quality of life; cancer; severe infection; clinical studies.